 There were effective systems in place to reduce the risk and spread of infection within the practice.
+The dental nurse was the infection control lead.
 There was an infection control policy which included the decontamination of dental instruments, hand hygiene, use of protective equipment, and the segregation and disposal of clinical waste.
 The practice had carried out practice-wide infection control audits every six months and found high standards throughout the practice.
-We noted that the last audit had been completed in January 2017.
+We noted that the last audit had been completed in June 2016.

 We observed that the premises appeared clean and tidy.
 Clear zoning demarked clean from dirty areas in all of the treatment rooms.
-Hand-washing facilities were available, including wall-mounted liquid soap, hand gels and paper towels in the treatment rooms and toilet.
+Hand-washing facilities were available, including wall-mounted liquid soap, hand gels and paper towels in the treatment room, decontamination room and toilet.
 Hand-washing protocols were also displayed appropriately in various areas of the practice.

-We asked one of the dental nurses to demonstrate the end-to-end process of infection control procedures at the practice.
-The protocols showed that the practice had followed the guidance on decontamination and infection control issued by the Department of Health, namely 'Health Technical Memorandum 01-05 - Decontamination in primary care dental practices (HTM 01-05)'.
+We asked the dental nurse to describe to us the end-to-end process of infection control procedures at the practice.
+The protocols described demonstrated that the practice had followed the guidance on decontamination and infection control issued by the Department of Health, namely 'Health Technical Memorandum 01-05 - Decontamination in primary care dental practices (HTM 01-05)'.